Conditions Syphilis

 Third stage (Lues III, tertiary syphilis)

-- vascular changes to the aorta, bulging vessels (aneurysms) that can rupture
+• vascular changes to the aorta, bulging blood vessels (aneurysms) that can rupture

-- mental symptoms such as confusion, mood swings, thought disorders, hallucinations, delirium or coma
+• mental symptoms such as confusion, changes in character, thought disorders, hallucinations or restricted mobility

 What causes syphilis?